-I. MANAGEMENT
+I. ORGANIZATION MANAGEMENT

-All safety related issues begin with management's attitude toward safety.
-TOPS was founded with, and has continued to emphasize the objective of maximum cooperation and open communication among the members.
-The TOPS websites provide a highly effective and economical method of communicating within the TOPS community; management is urged to encourage their employees to make frequent use of the TOPS websites.
+The effective control of all safety related issues begins with an organization's management team promoting a positive safety culture and having an effective risk management process.
+TOPS was founded with, and has continued to emphasize the objective of maximum cooperation and open communication among its members.
+TOPS provides a highly effective and economical method of communicating within the TOPS community; management is urged to encourage their employees to make frequent use of the TOPS website and other Safety Management System (SMS) resources.
 Within all TOPS activities, members will refrain from any competition with other members, and will fully comply with all anti-trust laws.
 Management will recognize the absolute importance of participation in and active support of TOPS Committees.

-- A. Management shall establish and enforce the highest possible tour standards, which will include the following: - 1) Prevailing visibility in the scenic area must be three (3) nautical miles or more.
-Minimum of one (1) nautical mile visibility is authorized for transitory situations where airspeed is limited to eighty (80) knots. - 2) Minimum enroute altitude of five hundred (500) feet AGL, except for ridgeline transitions or other legally required altitudes. - 3) Angle of bank not more than thirty (30) degrees. - 4) Angle of pitch not more than ten (10) degrees. - 5) All of the above standards shall include smooth transitions into each flight maneuver or flight profile.
-Management shall establish standards that would avoid any perception of a thrill ride, aerobatics, nap of the earth flying, or other unnecessary abrupt maneuvers. - B. Management shall establish a safety management program, which satisfies the requirements of the TOPS safety audit checklist and includes an accident response plan.
+- A. Management must establish and enforce the highest possible air tour standards, which will include the following: - 1) Prevailing visibility in the scenic area must be three (3) nautical miles or more.
+Minimum of one (1) nautical mile visibility is authorized for transitory situations where airspeed is limited to eighty (80) knots. - 2) Minimum enroute altitude of five hundred (500) feet AGL, except for ridgeline transitions or other legally required altitudes. - 3) Angle of bank not more than thirty (30) degrees. - 4) Angle of pitch not more than ten (10) degrees. - 5) All of the above standards must include smooth transitions into each flight maneuver or flight profile.
+Management must establish standards that would avoid any perception of a tour/sightseeing flight as being a "thrill ride". - 6) Prohibition on the marketing of "thrill rides" to customers. - 7) Use of a pre-flight/maintenance risk assessment or briefing tool to evaluate and mitigate potential daily/flight risks. - B. Management must establish a Safety Management System (SMS), which satisfies the requirements of the TOPS safety audit checklist and includes a business continuity and disaster recovery plan that is tested annually.
+In addition, Management must appoint a Safety Officer/Manager who will obtain outside training.
+This will include training from SMS schools offering basic and advanced safety programs such as HAI's Safety Management, Advanced Safety Management, and Pilot Human Factors.
+If an outside

-In addition, Management shall appoint a Safety Officer who will obtain outside training.
-This will include training from safety management schools offering basic and advanced safety programs such as HAI's Safety Management, Advanced Safety Management, and Pilot Human Factors.
-If an outside Safety Officer is used as the Safety Officer, there must be an in-house safety designee.
-The Safety Program, the safety contractor and the safety contract must be approved by TOPS and shall not endure for more than one year without additional approval by TOPS.
+Safety Officer/Manager is used as the Safety Officer, there must be an in-house safety designee.
+The SMS, the temporary safety contractor and the safety contract must be approved by TOPS and must not endure for more than one year without additional approval by TOPS.